raetsch/Jupiter-Info-Collection/forging_and_FORGE.md

 #### Notes

-- On one node, forging can only be activated for one address.
-This means, if you have two addresses with JUP, you only activate it with one of this addresses on this node.
-However, you can lease the balance of your other address to your first one, which adds up to the effective balance and therefore raises the chance to hit a block
 - if the node was restarted, you have to activate forging again
 - there are certain API-calls around forging (Status, start, stop, lease)